 Negotiating with an apartment developer:

-Developers of new apartment buildings may also offer discounts.
-They can range from 0~10% on average for apartments in Tokyo.
+In rare cases, developers of new apartment buildings may sometimes offer discounts.
 There are several important factors which will influence the negotiability:

 - If sales have just started and the building is still under construction, then usually no discounts are given.